Private dental charges aren’t cheap in the UK, and it can be difficult to know if you're paying a fair price for your treatment.

 NHS dental costs differ between Scotland, Wales, Northern Ireland and England when it comes to bands and how treatments are charged.
 When it comes to private dental charges, however, it seems there is no significant difference between countries.
 Prices are more likely to vary between smaller areas, such as cities and towns.

-So, let's take a look at private dental prices in some of the major cities in each country.
+So, let's take a look at the average UK dental prices in some of the major cities in each country.

 Private dental charges England